BasedJack-game/basedjack-app/README.md

 ## Technologies Used

 - **Next.js**: Utilized for building the frontend of the application, ensuring a smooth and responsive user interface.
 - **MongoDB**: Employed as the database to store game data, leaderboard statistics, and player information.
-Its scalability and flexibility were crucial in managing the dynamic data requirements of the game.
+Its scalability and flexibility were crucial in managing the dynamic data requirements of the game🗄️.
 - **Onchain Kit**: Used to obtain frames data for seamless integration and interaction within Farcaster's environment.
 [Learn more about Onchain Kit](https://onchainkit.xyz/).

 ## Getting Started